Marker Logo

 Erected by Wildlife Conservation Society.

 Location.
-40° 44.762′ N, 73° 50.917′ W. Marker is in Queens, New York, in Queens County.
-It is in Corona.
-Marker can be reached from the intersection of United Nations Avenue North and Grand Central Parkway East, on the right when traveling east.
+This marker has been replaced by another marker nearby.
+It was located near 40° 44.762′ N, 73° 50.917′ W. Marker was in Queens, New York, in Queens County.
+It was in Corona.
+It could be reached from the intersection of United Nations Avenue North and Grand Central Parkway East, on the right when traveling east.
 Touch for map.
-Marker is in this post office area: Corona NY 11368, United States of America.
+Marker was in this post office area: Corona NY 11368, United States of America.
 Touch for directions.